 We will communicate with and on behalf of you in the most effective way.
 We may send emails which, for convenience, are not in encrypted format but we will scan them for computer viruses although we cannot guarantee they will be virus free.
 We may monitor e-mails in accordance with the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000.

 You can ask us to cease acting for you at any time.
 If you do so, we draw your attention to the paragraph headed ‘Releasing your papers’ under Section G of these Terms of Business.

 We may refuse to continue to act for you if you do not pay our invoices on time or make payment on account when we ask you to or you do not provide us with instructions when we ask you to.
 We may also refuse to continue to act for you if there are other circumstances giving us good reason to do so (for example, where there is a conflict of interest).
 We will give you reasonable notice if we are no longer going to act for you.
 If we do this, you will have to pay any charges and expenses that arise before that date, and you will continue to be responsible for any commitments we have entered into on your behalf.
-We may charge you for work which we have to carry out after termination or because you ask us to transfer your papers to another adviser.
+We may charge you for work which we have to carry out after termination or because you ask us to transfer your papers to another advisor.